 About me.

 Hi, I’m Professor Dresden.
-I’ve been teaching at W&L for over 25 years, and I’ve taught everything from calculus to cryptography to continued fractions.
-I do summer research with students, occasionally teach an actuary class, and when I’m not in the office I can sometimes be found at the swimming pool with my wife and two children.
+I’ve been teaching at W&L for around 30 years, and I’ve taught everything from calculus to cryptography to continued fractions.
+I often do summer research with students, I occasionally teach some independent study classes, and when I’m not in the office I can sometimes be found at the swimming pool with my wife and two children.
 Before W&L, I spent many years in school, at Stanford, Wisconsin, and Texas.
-My somewhat-outdated curriculum vitae has more detailed information about my academic and professional activities.
 My email is dresdeng “at” wlu “dot” edu.

 Office hours.